dotnet/docs-maui/docs/migration/apple-projects.md

 ### Convert to RuntimeIdentifier

-The following table shows how to convert the `MtouchArch` and `XamMacArch` properties to the `RuntimeIdentifier` property, or the `RuntimeIdentifiers` property, when migrating a Xamarin.iOS project to .NET iOS:
+The following table shows how to convert the `MtouchArch` and `XamMacArch` properties to the `RuntimeIdentifier` property, or the `RuntimeIdentifiers` property, when migrating a Xamarin.iOS project to .NET for iOS:

 | Value              | RuntimeIdentifier  | RuntimeIdentifiers                |
 | ------------------ | ------------------ | --------------------------------- |